konfou/konfou.github.io/_posts/2021-03-04-gui-programs-on-wsl.md

 load-module module-native-protocol-tcp auth-ip-acl=172.16.0.0/12
 ```

-Then run the `bin\pulseaudio.exe` binary  if running the old version, or
+Then  run the  `C:\pulse\bin\pulseaudio.exe` binary  if running  the old
-make the following shortcut if running the newer version.
+version, or make the following shortcut if running the newer version.

 ```
-C:\pulseaudio\pulse\pulseaudio.exe -F C:\pulseaudio\pulse\config.pa
+C:\pulse\pulseaudio.exe -F C:\pulse\config.pa
 ```

 Similar to  VcXsrv before,  on first run,  allow private  network access